Thursday, May 8th, 2014

-It was rediscovered in 1922 by American archaeologists and pioneering Maya scholar Sylvanus Morley.
+It was rediscovered in 1922 by American archaeologist and pioneering Maya scholar Sylvanus Morley.
 Sponsored by the Carnegie Institution, Morley searched the Petén Basin north of Tikal for lost Maya cities.
 He enlisted the expertise of the chicleros, the men who collect sap from chicle trees, offering them a bounty for any ancient ruins they told him about.
 Chiclero Alfonso Ovando had stumbled on the Naachtun site in 1916.
 He told Morley about it and Morley explored the site, mapping many of its structures and discovering 19 stele.

 It was Morley who named the site Naachtun, “far stone” in Mayan, because of how remote and inaccessible it was.
 That inaccessibility has made archaeological investigations of the site infrequent and of short duration.
 It wasn’t until the 1990s that the actual Mayan name of the city was identified on a stela as Masuul, and archaeologists are still working on deciphering the stele that Morley discovered nearly a century ago.